gmc-code/PC-app-development/docs/tk_widget_interactions/counter_integers.rst

 .. image:: images/increment_number.png
     :scale: 100%

-| This code demonstrates how to use event binding and `lambda` functions in Tkinter to handle repeating actions for button presses.
-| This setup enables the button to continuously increment or decrement the value while the button is held down, and stop when released.
-| Here's a breakdown of the code for binding and using `lambda` in this context:
+| Here's a breakdown of the code:

 1. **Event Binding**: